George W. Romney: Public service, volunteerism, and final years

-Within the LDS Church, Romney remained active and prominent, serving as patriarch of the Bloomfield Hills Stake and holding the office of regional representative of the Twelve, covering Michigan and northern Ohio.
+Within the Church, Romney remained active and prominent, serving as a patriarch of the Bloomfield Hills stake and holding the office of regional representative of the Twelve, covering Michigan and northern Ohio.
+He joined the Church in opposing the Equal Rights Amendment to the U.S. Constitution, claiming in 1979 that it was intended to support "perverted and improper sexual conduct."
+During the early part of the Reagan administration, Romney served on the President's Task Force for Private Sector Initiatives, along with a member of the first presidency of the church, Thomas S. Monson.
 As part of a longtime habit of playing golf daily, he had long ago concocted a "compact 18" format in which he played three balls on each of six holes, or similar formulations depending upon the amount of daylight.
-During the early part of the Reagan administration, Romney served on the President's Task Force for Private Sector Initiatives along with LDS leader Monson.
 In 1987, he held a four-generation extended family reunion in Washington, where he showed the places and recounted the events of his life which had occurred there.
 Looking back on his and some other failed presidential bids, he once concluded, "You can't be right too soon and win elections."

 President George H. W. Bush's Points of Light Foundation was created in 1990, also to encourage volunteerism.
 Romney received the Points of Light Foundation's inaugural Lifetime Achievement Award from President Bush in April 1991.
 The Bush administration wanted to tap Romney to chair the new foundation, but he reportedly refused to head two organizations doing the same thing and suggested they merge.
 They did so in September 1991, and Romney became one of the founding directors of the Points of Light Foundation & Volunteer Center National Network.

 In the early 1990s, Romney was also involved in helping to set up the Commission on National and Community Service, one of the predecessors to the later Corporation for National and Community Service (CNCS).
 He gave speeches emphasizing the vital role of people helping people, and in 1993 inspired the first national meeting of volunteer centers.